Rudy Giuliani Tweeted ‘No Collusion’ Several Times

 Former New York City Mayor Rudy Giuliani, who has taken on the role of representing President Donald Trump as his personal lawyer, generated a lot of buzz with his Wednesday night interview with Andrew Cuomo on CNN.
-Giuliani has pivoted frequently over the past few months in representing the president in regard to the Mueller probe and Wednesday night he seemed to take a major pivot once again.
+Giuliani has pivoted frequently over the past few months in representing the president in regard to the Mueller probe, and Wednesday night he seemed to take a major pivot once again.
 Despite the fact that he now maintains he only ever said that Trump himself never colluded with Russia, there are some tweets that seem to imply otherwise.

 As the Inquisitr detailed, Giuliani told Cuomo that he never previously claimed that there hadn’t been collusion that originated from people connected to Trump’s campaign.
 He further maintained that he has only ever referred to the president himself not being involved with collusion or conspiring with Russia.

 In looking at Giuliani’s tweets over the past six months or so, Trump’s personal lawyer has posted numerous denials regarding collusion.
 For example, last July, he replied to one person who tweeted about how everything Giuliani says gets picked apart.
-He tweeted in part that President Trump did nothing wrong, and that there was no collusion and no obstruction.
+He tweeted, in part, that President Trump did nothing wrong and that there was no collusion and no obstruction.

 Last September, Giuliani tweeted about Paul Manafort’s cooperating by saying there was no collusion.
-Trump’s lawyer said that Manafort should get credit for sticking to the truth and he slid in a thinly-veiled allegation that perhaps Mueller’s motivations in pursuing this investigation were unjust.
+Trump’s lawyer said that Manafort should get credit for sticking to the truth, and he slid in a thinly-veiled allegation that perhaps Mueller’s motivations in pursuing this investigation were unjust.

 Rudy Giuliani, Trump’s personal attorney, said that there could have been “collusion” between Trump’s presidential campaign and Russian officials, but if it did happen, Trump didn’t do it https://t.co/JImVEd8Hv3